minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 1.1

+* Added info on where to obtain a PKI-O certificate.
 * Changed the signature packaging to accommodate test parties that have limits on the size of http headers
 * Added unique identifier to test result (to be able to check that a test result will only be offered once to the signer service)